hjs-spec/eusair-hjs-initial-assessment/docs/TECHNICAL_NEUTRALITY.md

 # Statement of Technical Neutrality & Zero-Data Access

-The HJS Sidecar is architected as a **stateless verification anchor**.
+The JEP Sidecar is architected as a **stateless verification anchor**.
 It ensures regulatory compliance by anchoring the *integrity* of a decision without accessing the *sensitivity* of the underlying business payload.

 ---

 ### 1. Data Minimization (Article 10 & GDPR Compliance)

-HJS operates on a **"Zero-Payload"** principle to ensure the highest standards of data privacy and security.
+JEP operates on a **"Zero-Payload"** principle to ensure the highest standards of data privacy and security.

 * **Engineering Fact: Metadata-Only Processing**
 * The Sidecar only processes the `JudgmentContext` (system metadata, timestamps, and identity headers).